aws-samples/cqrs-on-aws/cqrs-with-sqs/README.md

 prerequisites are executed.
 After that, please follow the steps bellow.

 1. Clone this Git repository to your local machine.
-2. On a terminal, navigate to the "cqrs_with_sqs" directory.
+2. On a terminal, navigate to the "cqrs-with-sqs" directory.
-3. Run "python3.11 -m venv .venv" (the "python3.11" part of the command may vary, depending on the version of Python that you have).
+3. Run "python3.12 -m venv .venv" (the "python3.12" part of the command may vary, depending on the version of Python that you have).
 4. Run "source .venv/bin/activate".
 5. Run "pip install --upgrade pip".
-6. Run "python3.11 -m pip install -r requirements.txt" (the "python3.11" part of the command may vary, depending on the version of Python that you have).
+6. Run "python3.12 -m pip install -r requirements.txt" (the "python3.12" part of the command may vary, depending on the version of Python that you have).
 7. In the account in which the infrastructure will be provisioned, create a user with admin access and configure the credentials of this user in the AWS CLI (i.e., with [aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
 If the credentials were created in an AWS CLI profile (e.g., with aws configure --profile), set the AWS_DEFAULT_PROFILE environment variable to the name of the created profile.
-8. Run "cdk bootstrap".
+8. Run "cdk synth".
 9. Run "cdk deploy".
 When the message "Do you wish to deploy these changes (y/n)?", type "y" and hit enter.
 This will create the entire infrastructure, and will take around 16 minutes.

 ## Running the example